Get movie info from terminal with IMDbPY and Raspberry PI

 film=movies[0]

-Following line will get movieID for selected film.
-This ID matches the IMDb ID and is used to grab film data in following “get_movie” line:
+The following line will get movieID for the selected film.
+This ID matches the IMDb ID and is used to grab film data in the following “get_movie” line:

 filmID=film.movieID